dvdgeroconnell/pands-project/README.md

 Source [g5]
 <a name="Figure_3ab"></a>

 The lower the correlation value in absolute terms, the weaker the relationship between the x and y variables.
-For example, 0.8 or -0.8 implies a strong relationship between the x and y variable; whereas a correlation of 0.2 or -0.2 implies a weak relationship.
+For example, a correlation of 0.8 or -0.8 implies a strong relationship between the x and y variable; whereas a correlation of 0.2 or -0.2 implies a weak relationship.
 Note that the Pearson correlation coefficient is symmetric: corr(X,Y) = corr(Y,X) [g5].

 ## Best Fit